Nice to meet you.

 Examples of well-executed business proposals

-There are hundreds of templates available online for you to use but not all templates can completely serve the purpose.
-Some might have an uneditable format while the other is too extensive that it might bore the prospect instead of holding their attention.
+There are hundreds of templates available online for you to use, but not all templates can completely serve the purpose.
+Some might have an uneditable format while others are too extensive, and they might bore the prospect instead of holding their attention.

-Listed here are three examples of well-executed business proposals from the very first page to the final dotted line where your client must sign!
+Here are three examples of well-executed business proposals, from the very first page to the final dotted line where your client must sign!

 Jotform

-The winning business proposal offered by Jotform gives a kick-start to your proposal creation process.
-The templates offered by JotForm consist of key information about the objectives, strategies, and financials which are vital to any proposal document.
-It helps you to create proposals that are relevant, useful and simplifies your overall business process
+The winning business proposal offered by Jotform kicks the start of your proposal creation process.
+The templates offered by JotForm consist of key information about the objectives, strategies, and financials that are vital to any proposal document.
+It helps you to create proposals that are relevant and useful and simplifies your overall business process

 Canva